 Terror-stricken, Alfrid clutched his abdomen with one hand and grimaced, then began to drag himself forward with the other.
 He had to get away, as far away from here as he possibly could, and fast.
 It was the only thing he could do.

 A pair of barbarians came sloshing through the red mud, laughing and jeering in a language he did not understand.
 Alfrid laid still, hoping they would mistake him for a corpse.
-He would not have to try hard, as he already appeared to be moments away from the grave.
+However, he would not have to try hard, as he already appeared moments away from the grave.

 Their hair and beards were long and untamed, their skin painted with a tapestry of blue runic tattoos.
 They wore leather, mail, animal furs, and bits of steel armor.
-One carried a two-handed great axe, a weapon Alfrid had only ever used to split wood.
+One carried a two-handed great axe, which Alfrid had only ever used to split wood.
 He could only imagine the pain of having it split bone.
-The other carried a large wooden shield and an arming sword that appeared to be Betanthian-forged, with its ornate handle and inch-wide fuller running down the length of the blade.
+The other carried a large wooden shield and an arming sword which appeared to be Betanthian forged, with its ornate handle and inch-wide fuller running down the blade’s length.

 “No, please, no!
 I beg of you!
 Please!” the soldier cried out.

 One of the savages plunged a blade deep into the man’s guts, twisting and jerking the steel back and forth until he expired.

 Alfrid shivered with fear, his bowels pulsing with a vicious, fiery ache.
 He waited patiently until the barbarians moved far enough away before he began crawling once again.
 He navigated a labyrinth of bodies, each more ravaged and ruined than the last, their faces forever frozen in terror.

 He saw the cold, dead eyes of Eryk staring back at him.
 A thick river of blood snaked onto the ground, filling the space where his head and body once met.